 The Texas Commission on Environmental Quality (TCEQ) issues daily air quality advisories, you may also register for daily ozone alerts.
 You can also "compare you air" at www.epa.gov/aircompare.
 For access to air pollution data, go to www.epa.gov/air/data.

 For air toxics such as benzene the city encourages Houstonians to do their part in helping improve the air quality.
 For more information about what you can do to help improve our air quality, visit the " What You Can Do" section of our web site

-The Bureau of Pollution Control and Prevention (BPCP) is a bureau within the Environmental Health Division (EHD) of the Houston Department of Health and Human Services (HDHHS) of the City of Houston.
+The Bureau of Pollution Control and Prevention (BPCP) is a bureau within the Environmental Health Division (EHD) of the Houston Health Department (HHD) of the City of Houston.
 The BPCP was previously the Bureau of Air Quality Control (BAQC), and underwent organization changes integrating several environmental programs from the former Bureau of Water Resources Protection.
 Examples of the work performed by the bureau include: